RouninMedia/Da3SH/README.md

 ## The Rise of Components alongside Frameworks

-The paradigm of component-based web architecture - which evolved in the 2010s as the giant Front-End Frameworks emerged - has defined its place amongst the schools of web-architecture.
+The paradigm of component-based web architecture - which evolved in the 2010s alongside the rise of the giant Front-End Frameworks - has defined its place amongst the schools of web-architecture.

-But 2010s-style component-based web architecture evolved with a lot of needless baggage, not least the reintroduction of *code-nesting*.
+But, being based on Javascript, 2010s-style component-based web architecture evolved with needless baggage, not least the reintroduction of *code-nesting*.

-*Code-nesting* is a term which refers to web-architecture trends in which one or more core web languages are nested within a different core web language.
+*Code-nesting* refers to web-architecture patterns in which one or more core web languages are nested within a different core web language.

 In the late 1990s and early 2000s, the nest-language was HTML: